cbm-fles/flesnet/INSTALL.md

 version used for recording.

+### Optional: Include ZeroMQ library in the build flow

+If you would like to include downloading and building the ZeroMQ library in the CMake build flow, you can leave out the ZeroMQ-related commands above.
+Instead, when building flesnet, add the following to your cmake statement:

+    -DINCLUDE_ZMQ:BOOL=TRUE

+Additional build dependencies in this case:

+    sudo apt-get install -yq libgnutls28-dev libbsd-dev libsodium-dev

 ### Optional: Fairroot external packages

 ZMQ and Boost can alternatively be used from a Fairsoft external packages